farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Builders.md

 const eip712Signer = new EthersEip712Signer(wallet);
 ```

-### Note for Ethers v5 users

-If you must use Ethers v5 in your application, you'll need to use the [`EthersV5Eip712Signer`](./signers/EthersV5Eip712Signer.md).
+Note: If you must use Ethers v5 in your application, you'll need to use the [`EthersV5Eip712Signer`](./signers/EthersV5Eip712Signer.md).

 ### Data Options